 Some health and fitness professionals have the natural ability to connect with others immediately—if this describes you, consider yourself one of the lucky ones.
 Fortunately, for those of us who could use some help in this area, connecting with others is a skill that can be learned and perfected over time.

 If you want to improve your ability to make instant connections with new people, being able to identify their personality types can help.
 While each of us has our own unique personality, we can also be classified into general types.
-The uses the DISC Model developed by Dr. William Marston to categorize different personality types.
+The American Council on Exercise Health Coach certificationuses the DISC Model developed by Dr. William Marston to categorize different personality types.
 The DISC Model identifies four general types of personality: dominant, inspiring, cautious or supportive, which can be further characterized as outgoing, reserved, task-oriented or people-oriented.

 As health and fitness professionals, one of the ways that we communicate with others is through the exercises we assign during a workout.
 Not all people will respond to a particular exercise the same way.
 While some may love the challenge of performing as many reps as possible in a given period of time, others may prefer working with others to accomplish a physical task.
 Understanding the characteristics and traits of different personality types can help you to identify the most effective ways to design exercise programs for their specific needs.

 Here is a breakdown of the four personality types, along with exercise recommendations for each:

 These individuals typically enjoy both one-on-one and group environments, as long as they feel they are sufficiently challenged or have the chance to quantify their results.
 Competitions or tracking metrics like number of reps performed, time for distance or amount of weight lifted may challenge these individuals to work harder.